captcrunchx/chatbot-ui/README.md

 If you do not provide an OpenAI API key with `OPENAI_API_KEY`, users will have to provide their own key.

 If you don't have an OpenAI API key, you can get one [here](https://platform.openai.com/account/api-keys).

-## Contact

-If you have any questions, feel free to reach out to Mckay on [Twitter](https://twitter.com/mckaywrigley).

 [GCSE]: https://developers.google.com/custom-search/v1/overview